 - The Holy Spirit is one with the Father and Son.
 The Spirit guides us, comforts us, intercedes for us, and is active in the world today.

 - The Holy Scriptures are inspired by God and are without error in their original forms.

 - Salvation cannot be earned.
-It is a gift from God made available through Christ crucified to those that believe, repent, and are baptized.
+It is a gift from God made available through Christ crucified to those that believe.